Gontjarow/MiniLibX/docs/mlx-tutorial-event-param.md

 }
 ```

 It's about time you learned the importance of structs.
 Let's define a simple structure for our whole program.
+We can use this to hold both pointers grouped together and easily accessible.
 ```
 typedef struct  s_program
 {